-Vehicles need to be registered within 20 days of becoming a resident of the state, otherwise you will have to pay late fees that will depend on how late you are.
+You have within 20 days to register your vehicle once becoming a resident of the state.
+If you do not, you must pay late fees that will depend on how late you are.

 After buying a vehicle from a private party, you only have 10 days from the day of the sale to pay the fees.

 - 2+ years late = $100

 Original Registration Penalties for CA Highway Patrol Fee

 - Less than 1 year late = $30

 Other fees will be different from vehicle to vehicle.
 For those who want a more accurate prediction of the fees that need to be paid, please check out the California DMV website to try their California VLF calculator.
 Be sure to have your email address on hand.
 All fines, debts, and citations must be paid off with the California DMV before you are able to register a car and receive new vehicle identification.

 Just about every vehicle in CA needs to pass a smog inspection before they are able to be registered in California.
 Some areas of California require that a person's vehicle pass a smog test every two years.
 New cars less than six years old will be charged with a $20 smog fee for the first six years rather than having to pass smog inspections.